 When to Pick a Peninsula Instead of an Island

 Peninsula or island…?
 That is the question.
-These days, it seems like everyone wants an island.
+These days, it seems like everyone wants an island in their kitchen.
 But, can a peninsula be a better choice?
-According to Normandy Designer Amanda Heyland, the answer is yes.
-Here is when a peninsula makes the most sense.
+Here’s how to determine when a peninsula makes the most sense.